acupoftee/jasmine-discord-bot/docs/modules/core.md

 # Core
-The core module contains core commands that can not be disabled
+The core module contains core Jasmine commands.

+*This is a core module, and can not be disabled*

 - Commands:
     - [config](#config)